jmorris0x0/terraform-provider-k8sconnect/README.md

 ---

 ## Security caveats 🔐

 Storing cluster credentials in the resource body means they **land in your Terraform state file**.
 Mitigate by:

 * Encrypting remote state (S3 + KMS, Terraform Cloud, etc.).
 * Supplying the sensitive values via Vault/Secrets Manager data sources so they never appear in plaintext HCL.
 * Rotating or redacting historical state snapshots.

 All `cluster.*` attributes are flagged **`Sensitive: true`** so they are redacted in CLI output and logs, but the bytes still exist in the state blob.

 ---

 ## RBAC pre‑flight check ⚙️

-During provider configuration the following probe runs and must return “yes”:

-    kubectl auth can-i apply --server-side -f -
+During resource operations, the provider validates that the configured credentials have sufficient permissions for server-side apply operations against the target resources.

-If it fails, Terraform aborts early with a clear error message.
+If permissions are insufficient, Terraform aborts with a clear error message indicating the missing RBAC permissions.

 ---

 ## Delete protection 🛑

 Add `delete_protection = true` to any `k8sinline_manifest`.
 Terraform will refuse to destroy the object unless you set the flag to